olliesharp5/rock-paper-scissors-lizard-spock/README.md

 * Upon resetting the game, the win/loss message failed to dissapear - This bug was fixed by setting the text content of the "message" element to an empty string, effectively hiding the result.
 * The modals were scrolling with the main site - This bug was fixed by changing the overflow attribute in CSS from overflow to hidden.
 * Scores weren't reset when the pop-up was closed by clicking outside it - This bug was fixed by calling the resetScores() function when the window was clicked.
+* Clicking outside the rules modal doesnt close it as expected - this bug was fixed

 #### Unfixed Bugs

-* Clicking outside the rules modal doesnt close it as expected.

 ## Deployment